CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-2.md

 ## Deploy an Azure Function App to Azure ##

 Go to the Azure Tools Extension and click on the "Deploy to Azure..." button in the "Functions" section.
-A wizard will guid you through the creation process (as you are now already familiar with).
+A wizard will guide you through the creation process (- you are now already familiar with that).

-**Important**: choose the **Advanced** mode.
+> **Important**: choose **Advanced** mode.

 ![functions_deploy_wizard1](./img/functions_deploy_wizard1.png "functions_deploy_wizard1")